The 8 Best Dog Treats Australia: Tested & Evaluated 2023

 What sets this product apart from the rest?

 We already know and often recommend Ziwi Peak for their amazing line of air-dried dog food, but today we are here to talk about their dog treats.
-These treats are made on the same principle as all of the Ziwi products: only high-quality ethically sourced products go in there.
+These treats are made on the same principle as all of the Ziwi products: only with high-quality ethically sourced products.

-The treats come in 3 flavours: beef, lamb, or venison.
+The treats come in three flavours: beef, lamb, or venison.
 In each case, the treats are made of 96% meat and organs sustainably sourced in New Zealand and 3% New Zealand green-lipped mussels.
 The result?
 A treat that’s almost 50% protein.
-Just the way canines like it.
+Just the way canines (and us vigilant pet parents) like it.

 The Ziwi Peak Good Dog Rewards being tested by our independent expert team.

-Meat is the basis of the canine diet, so we don’t need to explain why the contents of these treats are awesome.
-As a plus, each recipe contains only a single protein which is perfect for dogs with food sensitivities that need to avoid certain meats.
+Meat is the basis of the canine diet, so our experts don’t need to explain why the contents of these treats are awesome.
+As a plus, each recipe contains only a single protein, like our number two option ahead, which is perfect for dogs with food sensitivities that need to avoid certain meats, like how I have to do in my dog-filled household.

 All of this is gently air-dried and packed in the form of small bites which are perfect for training.
 If your dog is on the smaller side, you might still want to be mindful about how many treats you feed per day.
 These are quite nutritious, so you don’t want to make your dog overweight.

 The Love Em Beef Liver Treats are as simple as possible - and that’s a good thing.
 They are made of air-dried beef liver.
 That’s it.
 There are no other ingredients.
 No fillers, no colours, no preservatives.
-And dogs seem to love these liver bits too.
+And my dog, as well as the dogs of our panel of independent experts, seemed to love these liver bites too.

 The Love Em Beef Liver Treats being tested by our independent expert team.